praekeltfoundation/molo/docs/features.rst

                     'INDEX': 'base',
                 },
             }

-        In order to show the highlighted word in the search results page, with the following logic:
+        The example below shows how to show the highlighted word in the search results page with the following rules:

-        1. Display the title field always: highlight it, if the term appear in this field.
-If the term doesn't appear, display the original content of the title field.
+        1. Title field is always displayed: if the term appears in this field, it will be highlighted.
-        2. Display highlighted subtitle or body, if the term appear in them.
-If term appear in the title only, display the original content of the subtitle field.
+        2. Display highlighted term in subtitle or body.
+If the term appears in the title only, display the original content of the subtitle field.

         You need to update the `search_results.html` page with the following code::